pshihn/shihn.ca/about.md

 layout: about-layout.njk
 ---

-👋🏽 I'm Preet - A Canadian 🇨🇦 engineer, living in San Francisco with my beautiful wife Ashna.
+👋🏽 I'm Preet - A Canadian 🇨🇦 engineer, living in San Francisco with my beautiful wife.

 I studied Computer Engineering 💻 and Physics ⚛️ at Waterloo.

-I've been professionally writing code for a while now, and have worked on all sorts of tech.
-For the last few years though, I have been developing mostly for the web.<br/>
+I've been professionally writing code for a while - worked on UI automation engines, embedded browsers, a few other random things.
+For the last few years though, I have been developing mostly for the web.

 ## Current technical interests
 🌐 The Open Web<br>
 🎇 Graphics<br>
+👀 Engaging Story Telling<br>
 🧠 Decision Engines<br>
 📰 Computational Journalism<br>